measurement-kit/golang-prebuilt/Readme.md

 # Measurement Kit Prebuilt Libs for Golang

+⚠️⚠️⚠️: This repository is now unused and is being archived.

 This repository contains pre-compiled static libraries for Measurement Kit inside of a specific release.
 We would normally use our [measurement-kit/prebuilt](https://github.com/measurement-kit/prebuilt)